OfficeDev/office-js-docs-pr.pt-br/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.diagnostics.md

 ---
 ---

-####  <a name="hostversion-string"></a>hostVersion :String
+#### <a name="hostversion-string"></a>hostVersion: cadeia de caracteres

 Obtém uma cadeia de caracteres que representa a versão do aplicativo host ou do Exchange Server.

-Se o suplemento de email estiver em execução no cliente do Outlook para área de trabalho ou Outlook para iOS, a propriedade `hostVersion` retornará a versão do aplicativo host, o Outlook.
-No Outlook Web App, a propriedade retorna a versão do Exchange Server.
+Se o suplemento de email estiver em execução no cliente da área de trabalho do Outlook ou no `hostVersion` Ios, a propriedade retornará a versão do aplicativo host do Outlook.
+No Outlook na Web, a propriedade retorna a versão do servidor Exchange.
 Um exemplo é a cadeia de caracteres `15.0.468.0`.

 ##### <a name="type"></a>Tipo